Consumer Medicine Information

 What is in this leaflet

 This leaflet answers some common questions about FIRAZYR.
+It does not contain all

-It does not take the place of talking to your doctor or pharmacist.
+the available information.
+It does not take the place of talking to your doctor or

-All medicines, including FIRAZYR have risks and benefits.
-Your doctor has weighed the risks of you having FIRAZYR against the benefits they expect it will have for you.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you using

+FIRAZYR against the benefits they expect it will have for you.